VerdantLeaf/RISC-V/README.md

 ## Current things to work on:
 - Reformat control signals into control bus to make easier
 - Complete MEM stage verification

-## Current status:
+- Verify top level design(?)

-- EX stage design completed and testbenched
+## Completed things:

-- IF and ID stages, as well as all submodules, are completed and testbenched
+- IF, ID, & EX stage design + TB
-- CPU defaults to 4KB of instruction memory
+- Instruction + data memory
 - Data memory utilizes a 1R/1RW port setup to enable standard data memory for now, but Von Neumann memory in the future
 - Parameterization of variable length vectors is mostly instantiated